BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 ## 5. Acceptance Criteria

-- The MVP is having a certain degree of acceleration with prefetching mechanism running common benchmarks. (e.g. TPC-DS/TPC-H) as well as other common jobs.
+- The MVP is demonstrating speed improvements with our prefetching mechanism using common benchmarks. (e.g. TPC-DS/TPC-H) as well as other common jobs.

 ## 6. Release Planning: